terrycojones/rpnpy/README.md

   e.g., 12K.
 * provides direct access to over 400 Python functions, pre-imported from the `builtins`, `math`, `operator`, `functools`, and `decimal` modules.
 * is programmable.
-You can write your own Python functions, which can be loaded from a start-up file.
+You can write your own Python functions, to be loaded from a start-up file.
 * allows you to put Python data structures, and other objects and functions onto the stack and operate on them.
 * uses [readline](https://docs.python.org/3.14/library/readline.html) to keep